-They are one of my favorite ways to dress up the front porch for the holidays.
+They are one of my favorite ways to dress up the front entry for the holidays.

-If you have lots of greens in your yard, cut from them and save money.
+If you have lots of greens in your yard, cut from the landscape and save money on decor.

 Although I’ve planted more greenery on my property to have more of a variety, I don’t have enough to cut to make my containers look different from the last few years.

-So I supplemented this year’s containers with fresh greens from the nursery.
+So I supplemented this year’s container garden design with fresh greens from the nursery.